jl5000/tidyged/README.md

 ## Current status

-The package and its internal data structures (contained in a separate `tidygedcom.internals` package) are almost complete and will soon be submitted to CRAN.
+The package and its internal data structures (contained in a separate `tidyged.internals` package) are almost complete and will soon be submitted to CRAN.

-Three further packages are also planned, to provide an ecosystem called the `gedcompendium`:
+Four further packages are also planned, to provide an ecosystem called the `gedcompendium`:

-  - `shinygedcom` will provide a shiny app to edit `tidygedcom` objects;
+  - `shinyged` will provide a shiny app to edit `tidyged` objects;
-  - `visgedcom` will allow visualisation of `tidygedcom` objects;
+  - `visged` will allow visualisation of `tidyged` objects;
-  - `tidygedcom.sources` will provide functions to automate the representation of facts from various source documents (e.g. birth certificates, censuses).
+  - `autoged` will provide functions to automate the representation of facts from various source documents (e.g. birth certificates, censuses);
+  - `safeged` will provide functions to help with the removal of sensitive data (e.g. on living individuals).

 ## References